LupaDevStudio/Postrias/README.md

 ## Distribution

-This game is available on the PlayStore and on Github.
+This game is available on the PlayStore, on [itch.io](https://the-washing-machine.itch.io/postrias) and on Github.

 ## Authors